dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 Microsoft.NETCore.Native.targets(132,5): error MSB3073: The command "cl @"native\cl.rsp"" exited with code 9009.
 ```

-Make sure you run these commands from the `x64 Native Tools Command Prompt for VS 2017` instead of a vanilla command prompt
+Make sure you run these commands from the `Developer Command Prompt for VS 2019` instead of a vanilla command prompt

 For more details see discussion in issue #2679